Hyperproof/hypersync-sdk/doc/004-connections.md

 In a Hypersync app, there are two types connections: [OAuth connections](#oauth-authorization) and [Custom authentication connections](#custom-authentication).

+> **NOTE**
+>
+> The OAuth references in this document refer to the [OAuth 2.0 Authorization Code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
+> Services using the Authorization Code flow redirect the user in the browser to the service's
+> authorization server, where the user signs in.
+The user is then presented with a consent form
+> where they must explicitly grant authorization to the data stored in the service.
+After consent
+> is granted, an access code is returned via redirect, which the target application may then use
+> to obtain an access token.
+>
+> For services that use [OAuth 2.0's Client Credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4),
+> a [custom authentication connection](#custom-authentication) should be used.

 ## OAuth Authorization

 For services that use OAuth 2.0 for authorization, the Hypersync SDK includes functionality that obtains and manages the access tokens that these APIs require.